spgarcica/rNets/sphinx/source/quick_start/file_formats.rst

 To simplify the creation of the reaction network rNets relies on the CSV format which is a tabular format that can be easily created using your preferred spreadsheet software or even a plain text editor.
+There are two types of files that are required, namely the "Compounds" file and the "Reactions" file.
+These files have multiple columns, where the column name may be repeated, and only a subset of all possible columns is required.

 .. warning::